 XRF – The Dextra X-Reflector system, originally created by Scott Lawson, KI4KLF, is the second generation of D-STAR reflectors and is open source.
 An example is XRF720, which links several Colorado statewide D-STAR repeaters.
 XRF directory.

-DCS – The Digital Call Server reflector system, developed by Torsten Schultze, DG1HT, is an even newer system that is being used worldwide.
+DCS – The Digital Call Server reflector system, developed by Torsten Schultze, DG1HT, is an even newer closed system that is being used worldwide.
 An example is U.S. Reflector DCS006.
 DCS directory.

 This is where it gets really exciting and fun, at least for me.
 One more piece of the puzzle is figuring out how to get onto the digital system when you're not within radio range of a digital voice repeater.